 - Avoid rumors and speculation

 - Be patient and gracious with one another!

-- A letter went home to parents outlining their responsibility in COVID management with relation to the family’s DL activities
+- A letter went home to parents outlining their responsibility in COVID management with relation to the family’s BVCOS activities

-- In the event of a COVID exposure/case in the school community, BVCDL will utilize the prepared statements (already on file ready to go) to communicate as needed with parents, realizing that in BVCDL, it is extremely unlikely that any other students/families than the one affected by COVID will be impacted.
+- In the event of a COVID exposure/case in the school community, BVCOS will utilize the prepared statements (already on file ready to go) to communicate as needed with parents, realizing that in BVCOS, it is extremely unlikely that any other students/families than the one affected by COVID will be impacted.